-Breadcrumbs being added to your burger may sound like a weird concoction, but it turns out that there is actually a very reasonable method to the madness.
+Adding breadcrumbs to a burger may sound like a weird concoction, but it turns out that there is actually a reasonable method to the madness.

 Why Breadcrumbs?

-If you are purchasing fresh meat, adding an absorbent ingredient such as breadcrumbs or even crumbled bread from your pantry can be a great way to make sure that the burger holds together.
+If you’re buying fresh meat, adding an absorbent ingredient like breadcrumbs or even crumbled bread from your pantry can be an excellent way to make sure that the burger holds together.

 This can be a great compliment to the other components of a burger and something that you may not have tried before.